-Surrounded by so many dining venues, it's easy to forget that 24-hour room service is also available (except on the morning of debarkation).
+Room Service: With so many dining venues, it's easy to forget that 24-hour room service is also available (except on the morning of debarkation).
 From 6:30 a.m. until 10 a.m., you can enjoy continental fare like juice, fresh fruit, muffins and cold cereal.
-Lunch and dinner options include perennial favorites like chicken Caesar salad, sandwiches and pizza, plus kid-pleasers like hot dogs and grilled cheese sandwiches.
+Lunch and dinner options include perennial favorites like chicken Caesar salad and sandwiches, plus kid-pleasers like hot dogs and grilled cheese sandwiches.

 As with all Norwegian Cruise Line ships, Norwegian Jewel offers a variety of specialty restaurants that cover a wide spectrum of food styles.
 Prices range from $15 to $30 per person.